-The new Chase Ink Business Unlimited card mirrors the simplicity of the Freedom Unlimited card: Business owners earn unlimited 1.5-percent cash back on all their purchases (and their employees’ purchases), with no spending caps, bonus categories or annual fees to fret about.
+The Chase Ink Business Unlimited card mirrors the simplicity of the consumer Freedom Unlimited card: Business owners get a no-annual-fee card that offers unlimited 1.5% cash back on all their purchases (and their employees’ purchases), with no spending caps or bonus categories to fret about.

-Plus, since the Ink Business Unlimited card is part of the Ultimate Rewards family, the bonus translates to 75,000 Ultimate Rewards points.
-If you are in the game of collecting Ultimate Rewards points (or are looking to get into the game), this is a great opportunity to score a large number of points toward your next free plane ticket.
+Plus, since the Ink Business Unlimited card is part of the Ultimate Rewards family, the bonus translates to 90,000 Ultimate Rewards points, making this a great opportunity to score a large number of points toward your next free plane ticket.

-Business owners who prefer a no-annual-fee card without spending caps or bonus categories to keep track of, will earn a high rate of 1.5-percent cash back on every purchase with the Ink Business Unlimited card.
+Business owners who prefer a no-annual-fee card without spending caps or bonus categories to keep track of will earn an above-average flat rate of 1.5% cash back on every purchase with the Ink Business Unlimited card.

-Note that, while this is a pretty good rewards rate for a no-fee card, you can earn more cash back for your business if you’re willing to dole out a little extra each year for a card with an annual fee.
+While this is a pretty good rewards rate for a no-annual-fee card, you can earn more cash back for your business if you’re willing to pay for a card with an annual fee.

-For instance, the Capital One Spark Cash card offers unlimited 2 percent cash back on every purchase for a $95 annual fee (and no fee for employee cards).
-For many business owners, it should be easy to rack up enough cash back on business purchases to quickly outmatch a $95 fee.
+For instance, the Capital One Spark Cash Plus offers unlimited 2% cash back on every purchase for a $150 annual fee (and no fee for employee cards).
+Plus, you can earn 5% cash back on hotels and rental cars booked through Capital One Travel.
+For business owners with large business expenses, it should be easy to rack up enough cash back on business purchases to quickly outmatch a $150 annual fee.

 Flexible redemption options

-Unfortunately, for cardholders seeking the ultimate low-maintenance credit card, Chase falls a little short of some of its competitors – there’s no option to automatically redeem your cash back (the Capital One Spark Cash Select card offers this feature), and you have to wait until you collect at least 2,000 points to redeem them.
+Unfortunately, for cardholders seeking the ultimate low-maintenance credit card, Chase falls a little short of some of its competitors.
+There’s no option to automatically redeem your cash back (the Capital One Spark Cash Select for Excellent Credit offers this feature), and you have to wait until you collect at least 2,000 points to redeem them.

 Pair it with a premium card from Chase